Chen Gongbo: Biography

 However, he remained politically aloof to Chiang Kai-shek and, after Wang Jingwei broke ranks with the Kuomintang and established the collaborationist Wang Jingwei Government, Chen soon followed despite his initial opposition.
 Within the new government Chen became the speaker of the Legislative Yuan.
 After nominal rule over Shanghai was turned over to the Nanjing Nationalist Government by Japan in November 1940, Chen was appointed mayor.
 In mid-1944, when Wang traveled to Japan for medical treatment, Chen was left in charge as acting president of the Executive Yuan, becoming president of the government upon Wang's death in November 1944.

-At the end of World War II Chen fled to Japan and, immediately following Japan's formal surrender on September 9, 1945, China's representative Gen. He Yingqin asked Japan's representative, Gen. Okamura Yasuji, to extradite Chen Gongbo to China for trial for treason.
+At the end of World War II, Chen fled to Japan and, immediately following Japan's formal surrender, on September 9, 1945, China's representative Gen. He Yingqin asked Japan's representative Gen. Okamura Yasuji to extradite Chen Gongbo to China to stand trial for treason.
 The request was granted by the American occupation forces, and Chen was escorted back to China on October 3.
 At his trial he defended himself vigorously.
-As President he insisted that he had refused to cooperate with the Japanese in several significant matters and had acted only because of his loyalty to his friend, Wang Jingwei.
+He insisted that as president he had refused to cooperate with the Japanese in several significant matters and had acted only because of his loyalty to his friend, Wang Jingwei.
 Nevertheless, he was convicted of treason and sentenced to death.
 He took his fate calmly, saying that "soon I will be reunited with Wang Jingwei in the next world".
 Chen was executed by firing squad at Suzhou, Jiangsu, on June 3, 1946.